cyipt/popupCycleways/article.md

 travel patterns (e.g. Iacus et al. 2020; Jittrapirom and Tanaksaranond 2020) but short distance travel patterns have also changed.
-There has been a notable increase in cycling in some areas (Harrabin 2020) due to the need increased need for exercise close to home for mental and physical health (Jim’enez-Pav’on, Carbonell-Baeza, and Lavie 2020) and a reduction in public transport options (e.g. Tian et al. 2020).
+There has been a notable increase in cycling in some areas (Harrabin 2020) due to the increased need for exercise close to home for mental and physical health (Jim’enez-Pav’on, Carbonell-Baeza, and Lavie 2020) and a reduction in public transport options (e.g. Tian et al. 2020).
 The second reason is particularly important given that many ‘key workers’ are low paid, with limited access to private automobiles.